kTrzcinskii/KTHelloWorldPlugin/README.md

 ![Hello World Dialog](examples/hello_world_dialog.png)

-When you are done with greeting the World you can click "OK", which closes the dialog.
+When you are done with greeting the World you can click "Ok", which closes the dialog.
 Feel free to use it as many times a day as you like :).